Healthy Baked Pears with Cinnamon

 Instructions

-- Bake on a baking pan or in an oven-proof dish until soft and tender, about 25-30 minutes.
+- Bake until soft and tender, about 25-30 minutes.
+Serve warm with your choice of toppings.

 I had a bunch of pears that I wasn’t sure what to do with so I used 4 of them to make this recipe.
 So simple but so good!
 After cooling a little enough to handle, I cut up some of the pears and used them and chopped hazelnuts to top hot oat bran breakfast cereal.
 YUM!
 I think they would also be nice chilled, cut up and added to a salad.